 With information on mushrooms, sugaring, ginseng, fruit and nut trees, forest farming in a changing climate, and more...

-In the eyes of many people, the practices of forestry and farming are mutually exclusive, because in the modern world, agriculture involves open fields, straight rows, and machinery to grow crops, while forests are primarily reserved for timber and firewood harvesting.
+The practices of forestry and farming are often seen as mutually exclusive, because in the modern world, agriculture involves open fields, straight rows, and machinery to grow crops, while forests are reserved primarily for timber and firewood harvesting.

-Many already know that daily indulgences we take for granted such as coffee, chocolate, and many tropical fruits, all originate in forest ecosystems.
+Many of the daily indulgences we take for granted, such as coffee, chocolate, and many tropical fruits, all originate in forest ecosystems.
 But few know that such abundance is also available in the cool temperate forests of North America.

 Farming the Woods covers in detail how to cultivate, harvest, and market high-value non-timber forest crops such as American ginseng, shiitake mushrooms, ramps (wild leeks), maple syrup, fruit and nut trees, ornamentals, and more.
 Along with profiles of forest farmers from around the country, readers are also provided comprehensive information on:

 - mimicking the forest in a changing climate;

 - creating a forest nursery;

 - the role of animals in the forest farm; and,